joeky888/dotfile/Software/Command/aws.md

 kubectl get all
 # If one is unable to control, see https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html
 kubectl describe configmap -n kube-system aws-auth # Should give something like this - userarn: arn:aws:iam::xxxxxxxxx:user/Joeky
-# If the user is not in the configmap, add it manually
+# If the user is not in the configmap, add it manually from other aws iam user who has the permission to edit the configmap
 kubectl edit -n kube-system configmap/aws-auth # Add userarn, username and groups
 ```